 Students should be comfortable performing music that is Grade 1 - 2.5 level; performing and sight-reading in the keys of A, D, G, C and F, as well as A, E and D Minor; and reading basic rhythms in simple and compound time signatures.

 Students will learn to:

 - Blend with the other musicians in the group

-- Scales – Be prepared to play 1 to 2 octaves of the following scales: A major, D major, G major, F Major and C major.
+- Scales: Students must be prepared to play 1 to 2 octaves of the following scales: A major, D major, G major, F Major and C major.

-- Solo Piece – The prepared piece must be performance ready and agreed upon by the student and his/her teacher.
-Candidates should be studying music from Suzuki Book 3 (or the equivalent) in their private lessons.
+- Solo Piece: The prepared piece must be performance-ready and agreed upon by the student and his/her teacher.
+Beginning Orchestra candidates should be studying music from Suzuki Book 3 (or the equivalent) in their private lessons.